Emotions & Misinformation Spreading on Social Media

 I helped launch the Horizon 2020 project ON-MERRIT on Matthew effects in academia, industry and policy, coordinating the activities of several research institutions as the project manager.
 Together with the ON-MERRIT team, I investigated how the open science movement could be shaped so that the scientific system actually becomes more equitable and participatory.

-During my PhD, I explored how body postures expressing social power influence face perception and social interaction.
+During my PhD in the Social Cognition Team at ENS (ENS Paris), I explored how body poses expressing social power influence face perception and social interaction.
+Specifically, I investigated if such power poses influence how well we recognize fearful and angry faces, and if we decide to approach or avoid others expressing these emotions.
+I also explored if power poses effect how we mentally imagine the faces of others we’d like to interact with (our social preferences).
 I applied experimental techniques from cognitive science, statistical models and image analyses methods, and analyzed eye and mouse tracking data as well as salivary hormone levels.
 The “replication crisis” in psychology sparked an intense discussion about the research my project was built on.
 Really caring about the quality of my own contributions to science, I therefore made my own research as rigorous and reproducible as possible, and became involved in the open science community.
+In the end, I learned a ton about what good evidence is, and a lot less about actual effects of power poses.

 You can have a look at my PhD thesis here: The influence of bodily actions on social cognition and behavior: Assessing effects of power postures

-With Franck Ramus at École Normale Supérieure Paris, I investigated anatomical brain differences associated with the fraternal-birth-order-effect related to male homosexuality, and prepared seminars about the broader topic of “sexual cognition” and human sexuality.
+In another lab rotation at the LNCP at ENS Paris, I investigated anatomical brain differences associated with the fraternal-birth-order-effect related to male homosexuality, and prepared seminars about the broader topic of “sexual cognition” and human sexuality.